Urgent Care for Sports Injuries Treatment in Rockville, MD

 When people talk about sports injuries, they are usually talking about traumatic injuries.
 These are injuries that occur during collisions with other players, hard falls, and pulls and twists on joints and ligaments that happen during running or jumping.
 Because these injuries occur during hard and fast movement, they usually cause a lot of damage to the injured area.
 Contact sports such as rugby and ice hockey cause the worst injuries, but sports injuries are possible in any type of sport.

-These injuries might require medical assistant, followed by rest and sometimes the application of ice/heat.
+These injuries might require medical assistance, followed by rest and sometimes the application of ice/heat.
 You might also need painkillers and sometimes a splinter to immobilize the area to help it heal.

 If you suffer a sports injury, try RICE (Rest, Ice, Compression, and Elevation) as a first step.
 The RICE method is recommended by both providers and physical therapists for mild to moderate injuries that require no further medical care.
 The goal of this method is to reduce swelling and help the injury heal faster.

-If you don’t see any improvement over the following couple of days, reserve your spot with one of the providers at our urgent care in Rockville, MD for an assessment.
+If you don’t see any improvement over the following couple of days, reserve your spot with one of the providers at Physicians Now Urgent Care and Walk-In Clinic in Rockville, MD for an assessment.

 The problem with repetitive stress injuries is that you often don’t notice them until the damage is extensive.
 In some cases, you might end up needing surgery or physical therapy to deal with these.